STOCKS NEWS EUROPE-UK small caps down 0.3 pct at midday

-The FTSE Small Cap index loses 0.3 percent by midday, still outperforming bigger falls by both the blue chips and the mid caps , down 0.9 percent and 1.0 percent respectively.
+The FTSE Small Cap index falls 0.3 percent at midday, outperforming bigger declines by the blue chips and the mid caps, down 0.6 percent and 0.9 percent, respectively.

-Charter plane broker Air Partner drops 18.7 percent as it forecasts profit for the first half, as well as the full year, to be below its expectations, saying overcapacity has led to stiff competition in the commercial jet broking industry.
+JKX Oil & Gas leaps 12.1 percent after the firm announces that it has successfully completed and tested exploration well Z-04 in the Zaplavskoye exploration licence in Poltava, Ukraine.

-The warning prompts Oriel Securities to cut its recommendation on Air Partner to "hold" from "buy".
+Sagentia sheds 9.7 percent to 85.5 pence after the technology consulting company proposes a tender offer to return up to 8.0 million pounds of cash to shareholders as a proposed price of 80 pence per share.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net